 - Make the Cookie Dough: Melt the butter in a large mixing bowl.
 Whisk in the sugar.
 Add the egg, vanilla, rum, and pumpkin and whisk until well combined.
 Stir in all the dry ingredients.
 Cover the bowl with a kitchen towel and chill in the fridge for 30 minutes.

-- Bake the Cookies: Preheat the oven to 350 degrees F. Line a few baking sheets with parchment paper or a silicone baking mat.
-Stir together the cinnamon and sugar for rolling.
+- Bake the Cookies: Preheat the oven to 350° F. Line a few baking sheets with parchment paper or a silicone baking mat.
+Stir together the cinnamon and white sugar for rolling in a small bowl.
 Roll the dough into balls that are about 1.5 tbsp in size, or 35-40 grams.
-Roll them through the cinnamon sugar, and place a few inches apart on the baking sheet.
+Roll them in the cinnamon sugar, and place a few inches apart on your prepared baking sheet.
 I usually fit about 6-8 on each sheet.
 Sprinkle a little extra cinnamon sugar on top of each dough ball.
 Bake for 10 minutes.
 Be sure to keep any extra cookie dough in the fridge while you're waiting for another batch to bake, so it stays chilled.

-- Serve + Store: Let cookies cool on the baking sheet for a few minutes so they can set up.
-Add an extra sprinkle of cinnamon sugar to the tops, if desired (I always do this!).
-Drizzle with the vanilla rum caramel sauce, and enjoy warm!
+- Serve + Store: Let cookies cool on the baking sheet on a wire rack for a few minutes so they can set up.
+Add an extra sprinkle of cinnamon sugar to the tops.
+Drizzle with the vanilla rum caramel sauce, and enjoy warm or once cool.
 Store leftover cookies in an airtight container at room temp for 4-5 days.
-Cookies with caramel on them should be kept in an airtight container in the fridge.
-Keep leftover caramel sauce in a jar in the fridge for 1-2 weeks.
+Cookies with caramel on them should be kept in an airtight container in the fridge, for 4-7 days.
+Keep leftover caramel sauce in a jar in the fridge for 2 weeks.

 This post was originally sponsored by our friends at Blue Chair Bay!
 All opinions are my own.
 Thanks for supporting the brands that make Blue Bowl possible.

 Leave a Reply